Tammy Wynette put it best: "Sometimes it's hard to be a woman..."

 The first disadvantage is obvious.
 Men are generally larger than women.
 But because drinks don't come in a "male size" and a "female size," that means that an identical number of drinks can result in a substantially higher breath or blood alcohol level in the female drinker.
 It's a substantial problem under modern drunk driving laws.

 The second disadvantage to the female drinker arises from the body structure that men find so attractive.
-The gentle curves of the female body result from the physiological fact that women have more body fat than men do.
+It is a simple physiological fact that women have more body fat than men do.
 On average, a woman has a 25% higher body fat level than a man does.
 That is, the average woman has a body fat percentage of around 20%, while an average man's body fat is around 16%.

 What does this have to do with alcohol?